gSchool/DNA-release-2/02-Phase-1/02a-dso-dod.md

 Because these differences require a different perspective and approach for individuals supporting/performing management-level Acquisitions responsibilities within the DAS, moving forward we will refer to this group as **Software Acquisition Professionals**.
 Likewise, for those building the capabilities, we will refer to them as **Software Practitioners**.

-* **Software Acquisition Professionals** are SMART buyers and managers.
-To do this, they understand the benefits of technology that is purchased (don’t worry- we aren’t expecting you to configure and operate the technology).
-* **Software Practitioners** are technicians that operate and maintain acquired product(s).

 This is depicted within the  graphic below:

 ![Defense Ecosystem Overview with callout](../__images/02a_08_defense_callout.png)